Learn More About FHA Property Appraisal Standards or Connect With a Lender Now

 10. Pavement / Driveways – while the FHA no longer requires an appraiser to call for the replacement of cracked or heaving pavement, it is up to the discretion of the appraiser to determine if it poses a safety hazard significant enough to warrant replacement.

-11. Roof – the roof must be repaired or replaced in a professional, workmanlike manner.
+11. Roof – The FHA appraisal must state that the roof is repaired or replaced in a professional, workmanlike manner.

 12. Leaking Pipes – the leak must be corrected in a professional, workmanlike manner.

 13. Heat – the FHA requires a permanently installed central heat source that is able to heat all parts of a house to 50°F.

 14. Flooring – all floors must be covered with an acceptable floor covering (i.e. hardwood floors, laminated flooring, vinyl flooring, tile, carpet, etc).
 Plywood flooring is not an acceptable floor surface.

 15. Mold– any mold or mold like substances should be remediated in a professional, workmanlike manner.
 Merely painting over the affected area is not sufficient.

 16. The Attic ‐ Appraisers must complete a “head and shoulders” inspection of any attics and crawl spaces.
 Be sure to provide the appraiser clear access to those areas by removing any personal property or debris and providing a step ladder or other means to access if one is not readily available.